 6. Glossy Finish with Clear Coat

 Seal the deal with a clear coat.
 This not only adds a glossy finish but also protects the paint from UV rays, ensuring your customized shock springs retain their vibrancy over time.
-(See Also: Common Matrix Paint Problems: Tips to Troubleshoot and Restore Your Finish)
+(See Also: How Many Cans of Rustoleum to Paint a Car: A Comprehensive Guide)

 Pro Tips for a Flawless Finish